linguapress

 A learner who doesn't grasp grammar rules cannot communicate effectively and unambiguously in any language other than his or her native language, which has been learned by full-time immersion over many years since childhood.
 For any language learned in school or through private study, teachers who stress grammar will be doing their students a big favour.

-For a full but succinct explanation of the passive, see relative pronouns online or refer to A Descriptive Grammar of English, pages 92-96 and 172 - 178..
+For a full but succinct explanation of relative and nominal relative pronouns, see relative pronouns online or refer to A Descriptive Grammar of English, pages 92-96 and 172 - 178..

 © linguapress.com